-The Kentucky Bourbon Trail® is a collection of 10 bourbon distilleries in the state of Kentucky organized by the Kentucky Distillers’ Association (KDA).
+The Kentucky Bourbon Trail® is a collection of 13 bourbon distilleries in the state of Kentucky organized by the Kentucky Distillers’ Association (KDA).
 The KDA created the Bourbon Trail® to promote spirits tourism in the state of Kentucky in 1999.
 Stamp your Kentucky Bourbon Trail® passport at each of the participating distilleries.
-Upon completion of 10 stamps, a special gift is earned.
+Follow the map and upon completion of 13 stamps, a special gift is earned.

 What distilleries are on the bourbon trail?

-Current distilleries on the official Kentucky Bourbon Trail® include: Angel’s Envy, Bulleit Frontier Experience, Evan Williams Bourbon Experience, Four Roses, Heaven Hill, Jim Beam, Maker’s Mark, Lexington Brewing and Distilling Co.
-(Town Branch), Wild Turkey and Woodford Reserve.
-Not all distilleries in the state of Kentucky are members of the KDA or choose to be part of the Kentucky Bourbon Trail® including Buffalo Trace.
+Current distilleries on the official Kentucky Bourbon Trail® include: Angel’s Envy, Bulleit Frontier Experience at Stitzel-Weller Distillery, Evan Williams Bourbon Experience, Four Roses, Heaven Hill, Jim Beam, Maker’s Mark, Lexington Brewing and Distilling Co.
+(Town Branch), Lux Row, Old Forester, O.Z.
+Tyler Distillery, Wild Turkey and Woodford Reserve.
+Not all distilleries in the state of Kentucky are members of the KDA or choose to be part of the Kentucky Bourbon Trail® including Buffalo Trace and Barton 1792.

 Where is the bourbon trail?